$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Introduction

 Upon further investigation, we find that most subject-driven T2I approaches build upon variants of the Latent Diffusion Model (LDM)~\cite{rombach2022high}, specifically Stable Diffusion models.
-LDMs employ cross-attention layers to condition diffusion models with text embeddings, necessitating a mapping of target subject images to latent spaces compatible with the diffusion models, either as text embeddings or as supplementary model parameters.
-This process involves backpropagation through the entire diffusion model, often comprising over a billion parameters, contributing to the inefficiency of existing P-T2I methods.
+These LDMs employ cross-attention layers to condition diffusion models with text embeddings, necessitating a mapping of target subject images to latent spaces compatible with the diffusion models at the prior training stage.
+This is also known as score distillation instruction tuning for MLLMs~\cite{pan2023kosmos}.
+As there is no choice but to learn this text-to-image diffusion latent space, it involves backpropagation through the entire diffusion model often comprising over a billion parameters, contributing to the inefficiency of existing P-T2I methods.

-In contrast, the UnCLIP~\cite{ramesh2022hierarchical} T2I family of LDMs offers an intriguing alternative, wherein text embeddings are mapped to vision embeddings through a diffusion transformer prior network before passing the conditioning to the diffusion UNet image generator.
-This mechanism, as illustrated in Figure~\ref{fig:motivation}, enables the generator to accurately reproduce original images from their visual embeddings alone.
-Consequently, our research pivots towards leveraging the UnCLIP T2I stack for P-T2I strategies.
-However, like their predecessors, these T2I diffusion priors are also parameter-heavy, with around 1 billion parameters.
-Until recently, \eclipse~\cite{patel2023eclipse} showed that it is possible to compress this 1B parameter of the T2I prior model down to 33M by removing the diffusion modeling.

-\eclipse~posits that text-to-image mapping can be optimized through contrastive pre-training.
-It inputs text embeddings and estimates corresponding image embeddings, ensuring strong alignment with textual features.
-Building on these insights, to enhance this framework and deepen the comprehension of novel visual subjects, we introduce a novel pre-training strategy and propose the \ours~ T2I prior model for the UnCLIP framework.
-Specifically, we propose a subject-driven instruction tuning task involving the image-text interleaved data.
-This involves creating 1.6 million high-quality image-text pairs, where text tokens linked to subjects are substituted with image embeddings.
-Subsequently, \ours~ is trained to estimate image embeddings that not only harmonize with text semantics but also encapsulate subject representations.

-This model facilitates multi-subject-driven image generation using UnCLIP models without imposing excessive resource demands. \ours~ bypasses the reliance on diffusion latent space and operates within a pre-trained CLIP latent space~\cite{radford2021learning}.
-We leverage Kandinsky v2.2 diffusion UNet model's~\cite{razzhigaev2023kandinsky} capacity to interpret image structures from CLIP embeddings (refer to Figure~\ref{fig:motivation}).
-Importantly, CLIP image embeddings even accurately capture the details of the canny edge map~\cite{Canny1986ACA}.
-Therefore, we extend \ours~to incorporate canny edge maps as auxiliary guides for subject-driven T2I.
-Our extensive experimental validation demonstrates that \ours~ achieves unparalleled performance in single and multi-subject composition alignment while preserving the integrity of reference subjects, competitively rivaling Multimodal Large Language Models (MLLM) based methods that require intense computing resources.
-At last, we find that \ours~inherits the continuous latent space from the CLIP; for the first time allowing the interpolations between multiple concepts for P-T2I models.
-Figure~\ref{fig:teaser} illustrates the qualitative capabilities of \ours.